rhacp/ANGHEL_ANDREI_MIRCEA_ActivityOOPID2024/ANGHEL_ANDREI_MIRCEA_ActivityOOPID2024/Practice/Practice4/README.md

 ### Run the Project

-1. Copy/download the entire repository to your local IDE.
+1. Copy/download the entire repository to your  IDE.
 2. Run the project.

 ---